-These (and others) are indeed burning issues that more than deserve the attention of high level policy and decision makers around the world.
+These (and others) are indeed burning issues that more than deserve the attention of high-level policy and decision-makers around the world.

 But sometimes in the face of such large issues, we lose sight of small everyday battles that people fight for their rights.
 Sometimes, these individuals are our very own children.
-And so I come back to the little girl in the bus.
+And so I come back to the little girl on the bus.

 The right of a child… to be a child